 In this article, I will reveal some of the most impressive and unique techniques Muay Thai practitioners use, and let you decide for yourself.

 1. Floating block

-An important move in Muay Thai, the floating block is designed to teach lovers of this practice how to maintain or improve their control and balance.
+An important one in Muay Thai techniques, the floating block is designed to teach lovers of this practice how to maintain or improve their control and balance.